Tank steering systems: Merritt–Brown triple differential

 The Churchill was the first tank to use the triple differential steering system.

 This system was devised by Dr. H. E. Merritt, Director of Tank Design at Woolwich Arsenal, and manufactured by David Brown Ltd.

 The triple differential is a modification to the double differential, replacing the steering clutches with a single braked differential similar to a controlled differential.
-This third differential produces any desired output speed in the steering shaft, compared to the double differential where the speed of the shaft is fixed.
+This third differential allows the steering shaft to be braked to allow its rotational speed to be further controlled, compared to the double differential where the speed of the shaft is fixed.
 This output drives the steering idlers of an otherwise unchanged double differential, producing continuously variable steering.
 It has all the advantages of the double differential, while the only disadvantage is that the brake on the third differential dissipates some energy while slipping, but this is dependent only on the amount of energy being used to steer the vehicle, not the total energy being delivered to the tracks.

 The triple differential was used primarily on war-time and post-war British tanks, first on the Churchill tank and later on the Cromwell tank and its follow-on designs.
 It gave these designs unparalleled maneuverability and the ability to climb that was not matched by other designs until well into the Cold War.
 The basic version continued to be used on British designs until the TN 10 of the Conqueror and the TN 12 on the Chieftain.
 This system is generally not used today, in favour of improved hydrodynamic transmissions in the double differential, starting with the transmission in the Challenger.